fivesqrd/bego/README.md

     ->condition('Timestamp', '>=', $date)
     ->filter('Server', '=', $server);

-/* Compile all options into one request */
+/* Compile all query options into one request */
 $statement = $query->prepare();

 /* Execute result and return first page of results */